CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon19.png)

-   >**NOTE**: Now that all the configuration has be done successfully. you'll be checking the implementation later in Lab 2(part 2).
+   >**NOTE**: Now that all the configuration has been done successfully. you'll be checking the implementation later in Lab 2(part 2).